google/temporian/docs/src/user_guide.md

 ```

-Since we haven't defined the `index_features` yet,
+Since we haven't defined the `indexes` yet,
 the `store` and `product` are just regular features above.
 Let's add the `(product, store)` pair as the index.